 114 preservice teachers learned of water resources including lesson plans and complimentary posters.
 21 teachers attended the three day summer institute and indicated at least one lesson plan they would incorporate into their curriculum.
 Nearly 50 teachers attended a one day summer conference that has “master teachers” presenting lesson plans to their peers.
 The Kids Connection Magazines for livestock and poultry were rolled out during the summer workshops and Lesson plans.
 Six A+STEM half day workshops were conducted for school districts who requested the learning labs (240 teachers).
 The lesson plans were all linked to Kansas Career and Workforce Readiness Standards.

 Major Program Impacts or Outcomes

-- 96% of 83 teachers attending summer institutes integrated at least one lesson plan given as a resource during the institute.
-They completed an evaluation rubric and provided pictures showing students in action to earn a $150 stipend.
+95% of 21 teachers attending the Summer Institute, Plants and Animals Have a Place in the Classrom reported integrating at least one lesson plan given as a resource during the institute.
+They completed an evaluation rubrc and provided pictures of engage students.

 An Undergrad degree, K-State in Agriculture Science

 A Masters degree, K-State in Adult and Continuing Education

 14 years experience as K-State Research and Extension Educator